arm-hpc-user-group/iwahpce-2023/README.md

 - Short papers Manuscripts must be at most 10 pages in PDF format including figures and references
 - The paper format is described in the “Paper Submission” section of HPCAsia2023"

+Please note that the paper format for the submission (one-column) is different from the one of the camera ready (2-column).
+Fore more detail, please refer https://www.acm.org/publications/authors/submissions

 All submissions will be peer-reviewed by the PC members.
 Papers will be accepted to presentations in a workshop.
+The review process is double-blind.

 ### Important dates
 - Abstract and Paper submission due: ~~November 25~~ December 19 2022